Community Arts Development Program

-The Community Arts Development Program (CADP) of the Department of Cultural Affairs is launching Community Arts Leadership, a year-long capacity-building initiative designed to help arts leaders effectively run their small community-based cultural organizations serving low- to moderate-income populations.
+The Community Arts Development Program’s (CADP) Community Arts Leadership is a yearlong capacity-building initiative designed to help arts leaders effectively run their small, community-based cultural organizations serving low- to moderate-income populations.

-The program’s practical approach provides selected participants with the opportunity to gain knowledge through interactive workshops, one-on-one technical assistance, and presentations from the field.
-The twelve-month workshop curriculum focuses on three core capacity areas: board development, strategic planning, and financial management.
+The program’s practical approach engages selected participants through interactive workshops, one-on-one technical assistance, and presentations from the field.
+The twelve-month curriculum focuses on three core capacity areas: board development, strategic planning, and financial management.
 Additional presentations and panels will address some of the critical challenges and prospects facing nonprofit cultural leaders.

 As a result of their participation, groups will be expected to achieve measurable results such as a viable strategic plan, tools for developing a well-functioning and strategically recruited board, and a budgeting framework that supports fiscal responsibility and mission adherence.

-Supported by the U.S. Department of Housing and Urban Development's Community Development Block Grant Program, CADP provides technical assistance to community-based arts organizations serving the City's low- and moderate-income communities.
+The Department of Cultural Affairs’ CADP is supported by the U.S. Department of Housing and Urban Development’s Community Development Block Grant program.